 The Great Wall of China has been on my bucket list for years.
 When we had Baby Wandermust I did worry that it would stay on my bucket list for a long time to come, I just wasn’t sure that it was doable to walk the Great Wall of China with kids.
 I wasn’t sure how to get to the Great Wall of China in the first place, what was the best bit of the Great Wall of China to walk with kids or how long it would take to walk the Great Wall of China with kids.
 But after much research, we decided to take the plunge and just go for it and I am so glad we did.
 It was a once in a lifetime experience that we will remember and treasure forever.
 So if you would like to go walking the Great Wall with kids then we have some top tips and pieces of advice for you!

-What is the best area of the Great Wall of China for kids?
+What is the best area for Visiting Great Wall of China for kids?

 There are many places where you can walk the Great Wall of China.
 Each of these areas varies in terms of how busy it gets and how easy the wall is to walk.
-We think the best area to go walking on the Great Wall of China with kids has to be at Mutianyu.
+We think the best area to go when visiting Great Wall of China with kids has to be the Mutianyu Section.
 The Great Wall of China at Mutianyu is about a 90 minute drive away from central Beijing (traffic dependent) meaning that you are not having to go on too long a drive to get there.
 This means it isn’t the quietest area of the wall but it is certainly easy to get to and isn’t the busiest section by a long shot.
 Badaling is a similar distance from Beijing but is a much busier section of the wall and for that reason I think Mutianyu is a much better section to visit with kids.

 How accessible is the Great Wall of China at Mutianyu?